Leadership and Staff

 Director of Community Engagement

-Holly Kessler joined the FJPM staff in 2024 and is a native of Winston-Salem, NC.
+Holly joined the FJPM staff in 2024 and is a native of Winston-Salem, NC.
+As Director of Community Engagement, Holly oversees development, marketing, and community partnerships for FJPM.
 She previously served as the Senior Director of Public Relations at Crossnore Communities for Children and as the Connections Pastor at Providence Road Church of Christ in Charlotte, NC.
 Holly holds a Bachelor of Arts in English from UNC Greensboro and a Master of Arts in Organizational Leadership with a concentration in Nonprofit Management from Regent University.
+She was ordained for ministry in 2011.
 Holly and her husband, Jeff, have four adult children and six grandchildren.
 The Kesslers are members at First Baptist Church on Fifth Street.

 Brooke Stultz